 - Spread a generous spoonful of pesto over the top of the fillets.

-- Bake until everything is cooked through.
+- Bake until the cod is cooked.
 That’s it!

 Can I Use Frozen Cod?